Probabilistic Simulation of Aircraft Descent via a Physics-Informed Machine Learning Approach: Introduction

 The current state of the art \gls{TP} model used in \gls{atc} is the Base of Aircraft Data (\gls{bada}) model \cite{nuic2010bada}.
 It is a total-energy model that takes parameters including the aircraft mass, speed profile, wind and atmospheric conditions, mode of flight, and aircraft reference data.
 It can be applied to airspaces worldwide.
 However BADA is a simplified model, which assumes generic operational procedures which can vary between operators, routes and airspaces.
 This can lead to significant model mis-specification between \gls{bada} and observed trajectories within a specific airspace, particularly in descent.
 Therefore, while \gls{bada} ensures that trajectories are physically plausible, as a deterministic model that is globally calibrated, it does not satisfy the first two of the desired features.

 There has been a great deal of recent research that has sought to develop more accurate \gls{TP} models that are specific to a particular airspace, often using machine learning (\gls{ml}) techniques to learn from large datasets of operational data.
 Examples of such techniques include: Bayesian Neural Networks \cite{pang2021data, pepper_sector}, Long Short-Term Memory Networks \cite{shi20204, tran2022aircraft}, Convolutional Neural Networks \cite{ma2020hybrid, krauth2023deep}, Generative Adversarial Networks \cite{wu2022long}, and Gaussian mixture models \cite{barratt2018learning}.
-It is possible to bias the learning of such models towards physically plausible solutions \cite{bastas2020data,pang2020conditional}.
-However, thus far such methods cannot guarantee that generated trajectories will be plausible, especially if the \gls{ml} model begins extrapolating away from its training dataset.
+Physics-informed machine learning (\gls{piml}) offers a range of methodologies to combine physics with machine learning to improve model outputs \cite{willard2022integrating}.
+For instance, it is possible to bias the learning of such models towards physically plausible solutions \cite{bastas2020data,pang2020conditional}.
+However, inductive bias in training does not guarantee that generated trajectories will be plausible, especially if the \gls{ml} model begins extrapolating away from its training dataset.
 Probabilistic models may be formulated such that monotonicity constraints are enforced (see, e.g. \cite{pepper2023probabilistic}\cite{riihimaki2010gaussian}).
 However, such a formulation can limit the flexibility of the model to fit the data.